 Working cross-team is one of the most unique aspects of working at Thread.

 We’re bringing together stylists, engineers, and data scientists to reshape how retail works.
-These teams work together everyday to develop new tools and approaches.
-For instance, one of our products pods is lead up by our Head of Styling, and their focus is on fine-tuning our clothing recommendations.
+These teams work together every day to develop new tools and approaches.
 We’re also interested in and actively applying machine learning to other aspects of the business.
 For instance, we are building tools to help predict what users are going to want to buy rather than relying on archaic merchandising practices.

 As a cross-functional company, we also always celebrate our successes together as a whole company.
-(We buy silly treats to enjoy together if we hit our goals each fortnight.)
 We truly are the sum of our parts, which is why we we take time to thank each other at the end of every week for the help we’ve received from one another.
 Finally, we also spend time together outside of the office.
 We budget time to do fun things together, with some recent highlights including axe throwing, an augmented reality treasure hunt, and Thanksgiving dinner.